swiftech/SWState/README.md

 ## Advanced

-The `StateMachine` stores states in memory by default, if you want to store states into other storages like database or nosql, there are two ways to get this done, implement a `StateProvide` or use `StateTransition` directly.
+The `StateMachine` stores states in memory by default, if you want to store states into other storages like RDB or nosql, there are two ways to get this done, implement a `StateProvide` or use `StateTransition` directly.

 Example:
-Assume that we have a simplified online shopping order processing with some order states, as the diagram shows:
+Assume that we have simplified online shopping order processing with some order states, as the diagram shows:

 ![](docs/state_machine2.png)